Our Team

 A rejected licence offers valuable lessons.
 To improve your chances when reapplying:

-• Double-check Documentation: Use the official checklist to ensure every required document is included and well-organised.
+• Double-check Documentation: Use the official checklist to ensure every required document is included, organised, and proves genuine trading.

-• Strengthen HR/Compliance Systems: Implement robust record-keeping and staff training to demonstrate readiness.
+• Strengthen HR/Compliance Systems: Implement robust record-keeping (tracking arrivals, absences, right-to-work scans) and staff training.

-• Audit and Correct Past Issues: Address the specific reasons for the previous refusal head-on with stronger evidence.
+• Audit and Correct Past Issues: Address the specific reasons for the previous refusal head-on with stronger evidence and a clearer business case.

-• Expert Review: Before resubmitting, consider a legal review to spot weaknesses and ensure all concerns are addressed.
+• Expert Review: Before resubmitting, consider a legal review to spot weaknesses and ensure all Home Office concerns are squarely addressed.

 Ready to discuss your case?